Latest Solar Panel Technology

 To achieve this JinkoSolar developed what the company refers to as Tiling Ribbon or TR cells.
 Tiling Ribbon technology eliminates the inter-cell gap by slightly overlapping the cells and using a compression joining method.
 Tiling ribbon cells also dramatically reduces the amount of solder required which reduces the amount of silver needed making the panels both cheaper and more environmentally friendly.

-IBC Cell Technology
+Back Conact - IBC Technology

 The rear side of a Sunpower 'Maxeon' IBC cell showing the fine metal grid conductors which improves efficiency, helps reinforce the cell and prevents micro-cracking.